openhab/openhab-addons/bundles/org.openhab.binding.rachio/README.md

 ## Supported Things

+The cloud api connector is represented by a Bridge Thing.
+All devices are connected to this thing, all zones to the corresponding device.

 |Thing|Description|
 |:---|:---|
 |cloud|Each Rachio account is reppresented by a cloud thing.
 The binding supports multiple accounts at the same time.|